qualityshepherd/brine/posts/southern_coast.md

 ### LOCATIONS

 **Freemoon Forest** stretches westward along the South Sea and is home of many rare botanicals.
 Wildflowers scent the air and the wind resonates like a familiar melody.
 Mortals avoid this "Fae Land" whenever possible; those who cannot are wise to hire a guide to help with any Fae "curiosities".
 This is especially good advice should you find yourself a defendant in the Fae Court.
-The court's queen, **Lady Goodknight** (`Tyrannical, Prejudiced, Grandparent`), has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.
+The court's queen, **Lady Goodknight** (`The Gavel, Prejudiced, Grandparent`), has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.

 Stretches of forest lie burned to ash, creating an eerie beauty in the devastation.
 The pattern of destruction suggests a dragon, though none have been sighted... yet.